TinyCircuits/TinyCircuits-TinyTVs-Firmware/README.md

     * `minor`: incremented when the release contains new non-breaking features, patch is set to 0
     * `patch`: incremented when the release only contains bugfixes and very minor/trivial features considered necessary

+Read the rest of the `versions.h` file for updating the `REQUIRED` versions.
 The first version ever was `1.0.0`

 2. New binaries with the following names need to be committed at the same time with a commit message noting the version they were compiled:
     * `binaries/TinyTV-2-firmware.uf2`